image of a man writing from a perspective of a glass wall

 • Success metrics: What metrics will you use to measure the success of your campaign?

-If you have a clear understanding of your business goal and what it will take to achieve them, you are well on your way to developing a successful marketing strategy.
+If you have a clear understanding of your business goals and what it will take to achieve them, you are well on your way to developing a successful marketing strategy.

 The best marketing tactics are those that can reach your target audience in a way that's easy for them to understand.
 They include:

-Social media posts: Sharing content on social media platforms like Facebook and Instagram promotes your business or products/services.
+Social media marketing: Sharing content on social media platforms like Facebook and Instagram promotes your business or products/services.

 Search engine click ads: Paying Google (or another search engine) to show up higher on its results page when someone searches for things related to what you're offering.

-Native ads: Making sponsored content that matches the look and feel of the platform it is displayed on.
+Native ads: Making sponsored content that matches the look and feel of the platform on which it is displayed.
 It is created not to disrupt the user experience and blend in with the platform.

 OOH ads: Also called out-of-home advertising, any visual advertising media found outside the home, such as billboards.